Plumsail/helpdesk-docs/Online/How To/How to add quick actions to the context menu of tickets.rst

 On this step we've already created MS Flow connection using our Helpdesk API key.
 Now we move further and create a flow which is going to resolve the tickets.
 We start the flow with Microsoft SharePoint action "For a selected item".
-We need the action to pick the selected Ticket ID and pass to the Helpdesk action `Update a ticket`_.
+We need the action to pick the selected Ticket ID and pass it to the Helpdesk action `Update a ticket`_.
 I specify the Helpdesk site address and the list name "Tickets".

 .. image:: ../_static/img/for-selected-item.png